orfeio/orfeio/rsafd.md

 ### Google Colab

+{: .note }
-Multiple steps require switching the runtime; switch runtime from the Change Runtime Type option on the Runtime menu.
+Multiple steps require switching the runtime between Python and R; switch the runtime for a step from the Change Runtime Type option on the Runtime menu.

 1. Switch to a Python runtime, then execute the following code to connect your Google Drive.
     ```